pinterest/gestalt/docs/markdown/android/actionlist.md

 ## Accessibility

-- Make sure the ActionList component includes appropriate list markup, with screen readers announcing the number and content of each item.
+- Make sure the ListAction component includes appropriate list markup, with screen readers announcing the number and content of each item.
 - Ensure that interactive elements in list items, such as checkboxes or buttons, are both focusable and usable.
 - Include descriptive alt text for icons and labels that convey the purpose of each item.